brownerikc/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 kubectl exec -it redis -- redis-cli
 ```

-Get the `maxmemory` value using the following command:
+Get the `maxmemory` value using the `CONFIG GET` command:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-This should have the default value of 0:
+This should have a default value of 0:

 ```shell
 1) "maxmemory"
 2) "0"
 ```

-Get the `maxmemory-policy` value:
+Get the `maxmemory-policy` value using the `CONFIG GET` command:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-This should also have the default value of `noeviction`:
+This should also have a default value of `noeviction`:

 ```shell
 1) "maxmemory-policy"
 2) "noeviction"
 ```

 Make note of these values.
+These will change when you apply the configuration from the ConfigMap.

 ## 4. Apply Configuration Values Using the ConfigMap

 Now let's add some configuration values to replace the default values you just checked.
-Update the `example-redis-config.yaml` ConfigMap to specify a `maxmemory` value of `2mb` and a `maxmemory-policy` value of `allkeys-lru`.
+Update the `example-redis-config` ConfigMap to specify a `maxmemory` value of `2mb` and a `maxmemory-policy` value of `allkeys-lru`.
 The ConfigMap should look like this:

 ```apiVersion: v1
 kind: ConfigMap